 General Information On The Warrant Officer Program

-Warrant Officers are technical and tactical leaders who specialize, throughout an entire career, in a specific technical area.
-The Army Warrant Officer Corps comprises less than three percent of the total Army.
-Although small in size, the level of responsibility is immense and only the very best will be selected to become Warrant Officers.
+US Army Warrant Officers are self aware and adaptive technical experts, combat leaders, trainers, and advisors who specialize, throughout an entire career, in a specific technical area.
+The US Army Warrant Officer cohort comprises less than three percent of the total US Army strength.
+Although small in size, the level of responsibility is immense and only the very best are selected to become US Army Warrant Officers.
 Benefits include extended career opportunities, worldwide leadership assignments, and increased pay and retirement benefits.

 The following information will assist you in determining eligibility and submitting your application.
 All potential applicants are required to read this information first.

 Information On What To Expect After Selection Into The Warrant Officer ProgramUnites States Accessions FAQ